What is it that your company values most?

 Once you’ve figured out your values, you’re ready to start putting them to use in your business.
 Let’s take a look at what your core values can accomplish and the best practices for integrating them with your company’s day-to-day routine.

-Core Values on Display
+Core values on display

-It’s one thing to make a nice little list of core values, but quite another to bring those values to life.
+It’s one thing to make a nice little list of company core values, but quite another to bring those values to life.
 What are some ways to demonstrate core values in your workplace?

 I can’t answer that question for every value out there, but here are some ideas to get you started.

-• Inclusivity: If your company aims to be inclusive, you’ll want to hire and listen to employees whose life experiences, skills, and backgrounds are different from your own.
+- Inclusivity: If your company aims to be inclusive, you’ll want to hire and listen to employees whose life experiences, skills, and backgrounds are different from your own.

-• Integrity: At any company, it’s wise to promote integrity between managers and employees.
+- Integrity: At any company, it’s wise to promote integrity between managers and employees.
 You can do this by encouraging employees to come forward with any concerns, questions, or difficult situations they might have.
 Offer employees a safe space to talk so they can share issues without being judged.

-• Commitment: Keeping your employees accountable is a big part of demonstrating commitment.
+- Commitment: Keeping your employees accountable is a big part of demonstrating commitment.
 Accomplish this through regular check-ins, one-on-one meetings, and company-wide gatherings.

 People want to work for companies they like and respect.
 When someone applies to your company, they’re asking themselves: “Would I be happy working here?”